OpenAudible Documentation

 Note: Only import full books and not books split into multiple parts.
 To import a book that contains multiple audio files, please see Joining Files in the next section, or import from a zip file.

-Import from URL is a feature that lets you download a book from a web URL directly into your library.
+Import from URL is a feature that lets you download a book from a web URL and add it directly into your library.
 If you send a link to an HTML page, we will look for a zip file or audio file and import that.
-Please use with care as this is an experimental feature.
+Please use with care, as this is an experimental feature.
 You don't want to accidentally add a bunch of audio files that aren't books to your library.

-Its also possible to download a book in a zip file that may contain multiple parts, that can be combined to create a whole book in a single audio file.
+It is also possible to download a book in a zip file that may contain multiple parts that can be combined to create a whole book in a single audio file.
 See Importing zip files above.

 Join Audio Files